 The following texts are some of the clearest passages in Scripture that teach how God is sovereign and omnipotent while humans are utterly responsible for their actions.

-With the above logical considerations in mind, let’s watch as the harmony of God’s sovereignty and human agency becomes vivid and glorious in the words of God Himself.
+With the above logical considerations in mind, let’s watch as the harmony of God’s sovereignty and human agency becomes vivid and glorious in God’s own words.
 Here I have merely listed some of the briefest passages on “compatibilism” in the Scriptures:

 i) God grants repentance, while humans have the responsibility to repent: